JHugenberg/PA-1/README.txt

   syscalls.h defines the functions used to opperate when a syscall is activated.
 This is found under linux as it talks directly to the linux machine. numTest.c tests the number addition syscall.
 It sits under linux-hwe-4.15.0 testHello.c tests the hello world system call.
 It sits under linux-hwe-4.15.0
+Testing:
+The test files are ready and do not need to be changed from what is already incoded I first typed into the command line:     gcc numTest.c -o cs3753.o && ./cs3753.o
+then: dmsg (to print out the desired output)
+Notes:
+I also added a couple of pictures of my work as I went for refrence if that is needed